TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 Will use [DOMPurify](client-docs/readme#_1-dompurify-sanitises-html-to-ensure-safety-and-security) if that library has been loaded.

 Directly calls `_ui.replaceSlotMarkdown` from the `ui.js` library.

+### `sanitiseHTML(htmlText)` - Ensures that input HTML text is safe

+Returns a safe, sanitised HTML string IF the DOMPurify library is loaded.
+Otherwise returns the input.

 ### `showDialog(type, ui, msg)` - Show a toast or alert style message on the UI